qodesmith/datepicker/README.md

 # Datepicker.js
 Get a date with JavaScript!
-Datepicker has **no dependencies** and is _stupid lightweight_ weighing in at **2.4kb gzipped**!
-I mean, do you even bandwidth, bro?
+Datepicker has **no dependencies** and is _stupid lightweight_ weighing in at **2.6kb gzipped**!
+I mean, do you even bandwidth bro?
 Datepicker is simple to use and looks sexy on the screen.
 A calendar pops up and you pick a date. #Boom.

 ![Datepicker screenshot](./screenshot.png "Get a date with JavaScript!")